SvenGroot/JumboCore/doc/QuickStart/Configuration.md

 `masters` file if you intend to use the deployment script (see below).
 This group should contain the node(s) that run the NameServer and JobServer.
-The contents of the `masters` file are skipped when running Jumbo; the `Get-JumboConfig.ps1` file specifies which node should run the NameServer, and which node the JobServer.
+The contents of the `masters` file are skipped when running Jumbo; the `Get-JumboConfig.ps1` file specifies which node should run the NameServer, and which node the JobServer, and that is what's used when starting Jumbo.

 Specify all nodes that should run DataServers and TaskServers in the `nodes` file.
 Alternatively, you can define your own groups.
 If you only wish to evaluate Jumbo on a single node, you can leave